shaharia-lab/goai/docs/llm.md

 The `goai` package provides a flexible interface for working with various Large Language Models (LLMs).
-This module supports multiple providers and offers features like streaming responses and configurable parameters.
+This module supports multiple providers and offers features like streaming responses, configurable parameters, and tool calling capabilities.

-## Example
+## Basic Example

 Here's a complete example using OpenAI's GPT-3.5: